 Children can feel empowered by the ability to voice their own opinion about what they feel is acceptable behaviour.

-Coaches and the Club Welfare Officer should be facilitators for this additional code of conduct.
+Coaches and the Club Safeguarding Officer should be facilitators for this additional code of conduct.

-Club Welfare Officers are encouraged to work with coaches, junior team manager, and children (preferably from a wide cross section of age and experience), to design something everyone signs up to.
+Club Safeguarding Officer(s) are encouraged to work with coaches, junior team manager, and children (preferably from a wide cross section of age and experience), to design something everyone signs up to.

 Possible topics to discuss with children are: